bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_stationarity.md

 By applying this time-averaging care should be taken for the calculation of the covariance and correlation functions.
 These functions need to be calculated for a certain lag $l$.
 When this lag $l$ reaches the length of the sequences $N$, then there is a very limited number of samples to average over.
 Therefore in the calculation of the covariance and correlation functions the lag $l$ is limited by a certain upper-lag $L$, which is significantly smaller than $N$.

 The approximated signal statistics are denoted by a $\hat{\cdot}$ identifier.
 These approximate signal statistics are defined in the following table.
-It should be noted that the definitions of $\hat{r}$ and $\hat{\gamma}$ are biased, meaning that they are calculating by normalizing for $N$ values, whereas not always $N$ values are summed over, because of the effect of the lags.
+It should be noted that the definitions of $\hat{r}$ and $\hat{\gamma}$ are biased, meaning that they are calculated by normalizing for $N$ values, whereas not always $N$ values are summed over, because of the effect of the lags.

 <table>
     <tr>